raisingthefloor/morphic-windows/Morphic.Bar/BarData.md

   /** @mixes ApplicationAction */
   configuration: {
     // Executable name (or full path).
 Full path is discovered via `App Paths` registry or the PATH environment variable.
+    // To pass arguments, surround the executable with quotes and append the arguments after (or use the args field)
     exe: "notepad.exe",
-  }
+    // Arguments to pass to the process
+    args: [ "arg1", "arg2" ],
+    // Extra environment variables
+    env: {
+      name: "value"
+    },
+    // Always start a new instance (otherwise, activate the existing instance if one is found)
+    newInstance: true,
+    // Initial state of the window (not all apps honour this)
+    windowStyle: "normal" // "normal" (default), "maximized", "minimized" or "hidden" }
 }
 ```